File Transfer Using FTP

 You may access the server in a number of different ways:

-- Graphical user interface (GUI) FTP clients provide easy drag-and-drop capabilities for uploading and downloading files via FTP.
+- Graphical user interface (GUI) FTP clients are recommended, as they provide easy drag-and-drop capabilities for uploading and downloading files via FTP, and are designed for robust file transfers.
 There are many to choose from, and features vary from one to another.
-Some recommended free options are FileZilla or Cyberduck for Windows and OS X, or Free FTP for Windows.
+Some free options are FileZilla or Cyberduck for Windows and macOS, or WinSCP for Windows.

-- Text-based (command line) FTP client tools are included with practically every operating system, and may be preferred by those comfortable with command line tools.
+- Command line FTP client tools are included with most operating systems, and may be preferred by those comfortable with command line tools.
 See your computer support resources if you need help with command line FTP.

 - PLEASE NOTE: The FTP directories are automatically purged every Sunday morning at 2:00AM.
 Any files in the /pub directory tree which are over 15 days old will be automatically deleted.
 Any files in the /incoming directory which are over 7 days old will also be deleted.
 If you are delivering a file to MBARI, be sure to notify your contact after your upload is complete so they may collect the file in a timely manner.

 FTP links (URLs)

 Clickable links to documents or folders on FTP servers can be included in email messages or web pages for easy access.
 An example of an FTP link for MBARI’s server would be ftp://ftp.mbari.org/pub/folder/file, where folder and file will be replaced with the particular folder(s) and file names pointing to the linked file.
 If your system is configured with an FTP client defined for handling FTP URLs, clicking on the link will open the FTP client and start the file transfer (if a single file is specified) or open a window showing the FTP directory contents (if an FTP folder is specified).
 If an FTP client is not configured for automatic handling of clicked FTP URLs, the URL can be copied and pasted into an FTP client, Windows File Explorer, or macOS Finder’s Connect to Server dialog to access the resource.